Minimally Invasive Cervical Spinal Fusion Surgery

-- Pain and/or numbness in the arms, legs, shoulders or neck
+- Pain and/or numbness in the neck, shoulder, arms, and legs.

 - Muscle weakness in the arms or legs

-- Reduced sensation in your hands and/or feet
+- Weakened sensation in the hands and/or feet

-- Vision problems such as abnormal eye movements or double vision
+- Vision issues such as abnormal eye movements and/or double vision

-- Difficulty with speech such as hoarseness or slurred speech
+- Voice and speech difficulty like hoarseness or slurred speech

 Causes of Cervical Spine Disorders: